Food and drinks in Finnish sauna culture

 Credits: Julia Kivelä

-Sauna, eat, repeat – the Finnish way to relax
+Sauna, eat, repeat – the Finnish way to relax and socialise

 Credits: Helsinki Partners, Leena Karppinen